gdussert/gdussert.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Projects
-      text: Some of my work and personnal projects.
+      title: Some of my work and personnal projects.
       filters:
         folders:
           - project